biosimulators/Biosimulators_simulator_template/CONTRIBUTING.md

 Please use GitHub pull requests to submit changes.
 Each request should include a brief description of the new and/or modified features.

-## Releasing and deploying new versions
+## Releasing new versions

-Contact the [BioSimulators Team](mailto:info@biosimulators.org) to request release and deployment of new changes.
+Contact the [BioSimulators Team](mailto:info@biosimulators.org) to request release of new changes.

 ## Reporting issues